jeremysklarsky/jeremysklarsky.github.io/source/_posts/2015-02-15-bash-how-i-learned-to-stop-worrying-and-love-the-terminal.markdown

 * mkdir my-awesome-directory
 * cd my-awesome-directory

 I think we can cut that down to one line of code.
 Like ruby, Bash functions can take an argument (), and then we access them in our function with $.
-So *mkcd* will now create a directory and navigate to it one shot.
+So "mkcd *directory name* will now create a directory and navigate to it one shot.

 ``` bash
   function mkcd () {